 Cards in the Viva Connections Dashboard are based on adaptive cards and the SharePoint Framework (SPFx).
 They provide a low-code solution to bring your line-of-business apps into the Dashboard.
 In addition, in Viva Connections for Desktop, the experience uses SharePoint home sites, which can be extended using SPFx web parts and extensions.

 Feed: The Viva Connections Feed delivers updates to the right people at the right time with powerful targeting and scheduling capabilities.
 It is tightly integrated with Yammer, SharePoint news, and Stream to display a personalized feed, based on post-level targeting of the groups that employees belong to.
 It supports both centralized corporate communication scenarios and democratized news scenarios.
 It is available in the Viva Connections Teams app on mobile, and will be available as a web part on desktop.

 Resources: The Viva Connections Resources experience enables way finding across platforms.
 It uses navigation elements from the SharePoint app bar, which can be audience targeted.

 The Viva Connections desktop experience

 On desktop, Viva Connections surfaces your own home site as a branded app in Teams, combining the power of your intelligent SharePoint intranet with chat and collaboration tools that Teams provides.

-Key capabilities of the desktop experience for Viva Connections:
+Key capabilities of the desktop experience: